samiz-dat/hyperreadings/docs/index.md

 )

-Its important to note that accessibility is not always about indiscriminate and open access.
+Its important to note that accessibility is not always about indiscriminate open access.

+// how do I frame knowledge traditions.

 - Write something about interaction between indigenous knowledge traditions and western knowledge traditions.
 The uncomfortable tension that is pragmatically necessary to address is it is an ongoing and real co-existence.
 [Australian Indigenous Knowledge and Libraries](https://epress.lib.uts.edu.au/system/files_force/Aus%20Indigenous%20Knowledge%20and%20Libraries.pdf?download=1) Power of access and management in the hands of the community itself. (perhaps reference the importance of open source nature)